An extensive Tutorial on Demographic Modeling with fastsimcoal2 Coalescent Simulations

 Tim L. Heller

 fastsimcoal2 is a powerful Markov coalescent simulator, modeling complex evolutionary scenarios including shifting migration dynamics, effective population sizes, and population expansion or constrictions.
-These models can be created by template files, permitting to introduce unknown parameter variables for estimation.
-Providing observed nucleotide data enables the iterative optimization of these estimated parameters by Brent algorithms aiming to increase the likelihood of the simulated fitting the observed data.
+These models can be specified by template files, permitting to introduce unknown parameter variables for estimation.
+Providing observed nucleotide data enables the iterative optimization of these estimated parameters by Brent algorithms aiming to increase the likelihood for the simulated data fitting the observed data.
 While this program is obtruse and requires precision in the file preparation, it is a precious addition to a biologist’s toolbelt.
-In this tutorial, I will provide a well-explained introduction to the most common use cases of fastsimcoal.
+In this tutorial, I will provide a well-explained introduction to the most common use-cases of fastsimcoal2.
 For more complex scenarios or further information, check the original manual.

 Preparation

-To start the modeling process with fastsimcoal, it is best practice to define a Prefix, which will stay relevant throughout the analysis, and assign Deme numbers to each of your included population/ species.
+To start anymodeling process with fastsimcoal2, it is best practice to define a Prefix, which will stay relevant throughout the analysis, and assign Deme numbers to each of your included population / species.
 Fastsimcoal always starts numbering from 0.
-Write these down and we will return to them shortly.
+Write these down as we will return to them shortly.

 PREFIX=Heller_Tutorial